Titan Company: 2011–present

-Titan acquired Swiss watch maker Favre-Leuba in 2011 to enter the European market.
-In 2013, Titan entered the fragrances segment with the brand Skinn and later that year, it ventured into the helmets category under its brand Fastrack.
+Titan acquired Swiss watchmaker Favre-Leuba in 2011 for €2 million to enter the European market.
+In 2013, Titan entered the fragrances segment with the brand Skinn and helmets category under the Fastrack brand.
 In the same year, it changed its name to Titan Company Ltd. In 2014, it entered into a joint venture with Montblanc to establish its retail stores in India.